TheScubadiver/camera-gallery-card/README.md

 **Card not showing**

-- Verify resource is added correctly
+- Verify the resource is added correctly
-- Hard refresh browser
+- Hard refresh your browser

 **No media found**

-- Verify sensor exists
+- Verify the file sensor entity exists
-- Confirm `fileList` contains file paths
+- Confirm the `fileList` attribute contains file paths
+- Confirm files are stored under `/config/www/`

+**Delete not working**

+- Verify your service exists in **Developer Tools → Services**
+- Confirm the files are under `/config/www/`
+- Check Home Assistant logs for permission issues

 ---